 While you can use this plugin to collect donations on their own, it also has the option to include an “add a donation to your order” section on the checkout page.
 This neat feature invites customers to donate some money along with their purchase while they’re completing their payment.

 The WooCommerce Donation Plugin also includes campaigns that allow you to group donations.
 There is also a simple report that lets you view the performance of your campaigns so you can see which ones are attracting the most donations.

 The SUMO WooCommerce Donations is quite comprehensive and works with any WooCommerce-compatible theme (like the free Modern Store theme).
 With this plugin, you can add donation forms product pages, the cart, checkout, and any post or page using a shortcode.
 There’s even an exit-intent popup available to ask visitors to donate before they leave.

 One unique feature included is the option to give donors a free gift for their donation.
 The way the developers have set this up is really smart too.
 In the admin menu, you simply select one of your existing WooCommerce products to send to the donor.
-You can set different rewards based on minimum and maximum donation amounts too.
+You can set different rewards based on the minimum and maximum donation amounts too.